-This is a recipe right from the kitchen of Paul's mom, so you know it's going to be good.
+This is a recipe right from the kitchen of Paul's mom, so

-First, a word on the meat.
-Here in Italy we just say we are making ragu, and the butcher know the cuts to give us, but in the states you should probably ask for "stew cuts."
+should probably ask for "stew cuts."
 This should definitely include some bone-in pieces.
-We recently included a few pieces of oxtail as well with amazing results.
+We recently included a few pieces of

-Ingredients (feeds 12...hey, this is Italy, we feed a lot of people)
+Ingredients (feeds 12...hey, this is Italy, we feed a lot

 1.5 lbs. each of Veal, Pork and Lamb